aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 or otherwise are needed to be plaintext to support ranged searched.
-By the end of this workshop, you will see how we can keep these items encrypted while still preserving the rest of your desired access patterns.
+By the end of this workshop, you will see how you can keep these items encrypted while still preserving the rest of your desired access patterns.

 Using the attribute actions you configured